Silvia Quandt

-Silvia Quandt is a German artist.
+Silvia Quandt (born 1937) is a German artist.

 Early life

-Quandt was born in 1937 in Berlin, the only child of the marriage between German industrialist Herbert Quandt, a man who was eventually the major shareholder of BMW, and his first wife Ursel Munstermann.
+Quandt was born in 1937 in Berlin, the only child of the marriage between a German industrialist and prominent Nazi, Herbert Quandt, a man who was eventually the major shareholder of BMW, and his first wife Ursel Munstermann.
 Her parents divorced in 1940 and Silvia stayed with her mother.

 Artistic career

 She studied at the Academy for Graphic Arts in Munich and then trained as a commercial artist.
 She has worked as a freelance painter since the 1960s.
 She received the Burda Award in 1968 and the Swabian Art Award in 1969.
 Works by Quandt can be seen today at the Bayrischen Staatsgemäldesammlung (Bavarian State Painting Collection) and in the Haus der Kunst Art Museum in Munich.

 Quandt's paintings and graphic works are ascribed to Fantastic Realism, characterised by a tendency towards the Surreal and Romanticism.
 She has had exhibitions in Munich, Düsseldorf, Münster, Mannheim, Bremen, London, Paris and Zurich.